Agile project management: A beginner's guide

 - Simplicity is an essential element.

-- Self-organizing teams are most likely to develop the best architectures, designs and meet requirements.
+- Self-organising teams are most likely to develop the best architectures, designs and meet requirements.

-- Regular intervals are used by teams to improve efficiency through fining tuning behaviors.
+- Regular intervals are used by teams to improve efficiency through fining tuning behaviours.

 [ Related story: What it takes to be a great project manager ]